Fish Welfare Scoping Report: Vietnam

 Messaging: Work promoting fish welfare will be more likely to succeed if coupled with initiatives to improve product quality, business resilience, and sustainability.

-We encourage any organizations or industries interested in promoting fish welfare in Vietnam to contact us.
+We encourage any organization or industry interested in promoting fish welfare in Vietnam to contact us.
 We are available to provide consulting, training in fish welfare improvements, and access to funding.